 Season lightly with salt and pepper, and cook for around 4 minutes before adding a few tablespoons of coconut flour or corn starch or your choice of flour to thicken the tomatoes into a sauce.
-Add Almond Cheese on top of pan once sauce has thickened and cook for another minute.
+Add Almond Cheese on top of the pan once the sauce has thickened and cooked for another minute.

 #ZENONAPLATE BUTTERNUT SQUASH SAUCE WITH FISH AND IN A PASTA

 2 Cups of Butternut Squash cubed (Boil for 15 minutes until soft enough to blend down)

 1 Tablespoon of Honey

 Brown Rice Pasta linguine